 The BenQ HT2050A delivered the best image quality in our testing, blowing us away with the kind of theater-worthy images we'd only expect from a much more expensive model.
 It did this while also having the quietest fan and being the easiest model to set up and adjust.
-With all of these checks in the pros column, the HT2050A was a shoe-in for our Editor's' Choice Award.
+With all of these checks in the pros column, the HT2050A was a shoo-in for our Editor's' Choice Award.
 It's a perfect choice for a home theater set up., though the lamp is a little bit dim for projecting in a bright room.
 It certainly can function as a presentation projector as well, but you'll probably notice the usually vibrant colors become a bit washed out when used in that capacity.
-If you want a projector for presentations, check out the Epson EX9200, but for sub-$1000 home theater use that won't completely break the bank, the HT2050A can't be beat.
+If you want a projector for presentations, check out the Epson EX9200, but for home theater use that won't completely break the bank, the HT2050A can't be beat.

 BenQ HT2050A Review